sunfounder/euler-kit/docs/source/pyproject/py_button.rst

 2.5 Reading Button Value
 ==============================================

-From the name of GPIO (General-purpose input/output), we can see that these pins have both input and output functions.
-In the previous lessons, we used the output function, in this chapter we will use the input function to input read the button value.
+These pins have both input and output functions, as indicated by their name GPIO (General-purpose input/output).
+Previously, we used the output function; in this chapter, we will use the input function to input the button value.

 * :ref:`cpn_button`